National Cancer Institute

 Key Points for this Section

-• There are different types of treatment for patients with nasopharyngeal cancer.
+• There are different types of treatment for people with nasopharyngeal cancer.

 • Radiation therapy